UAE – A Promising Commercial and Trading Hub

 1. Economic diversification fueling growth

 UAE has an abundant supply of oil and natural gas reserves – it has the world’s fifth largest natural gas reserves, and the world’s ten percent of the oil reserves.
-The government in UAE understands that the key to achieving sustainable growth lies in economic diversification.
-Therefore, though oil production is the biggest source of generating income, only 30 percent of the country’s GDP (total gross domestic product) comes from oil export.
-The economy in the UAE has been stable for a longer time and the government wants to keep the same track record for a longer period.
+The government in the UAE understands that the key to achieving sustainable growth lies in economic diversification.
+Therefore, though oil production is the biggest source of generating income, only 30 percent of the country’s GDP (total gross domestic product) comes from oil exports.
+The economy in Dubai has been stable for a long time and the government wants to keep the same track record for a longer period.

 Changing With the Times – Getting Globalized in the True Sense